Four Types of End Times Books & the Order in which to Read Them!

 (eg. An entire book that goes line-by line through Revelation; Daniel or Ezekiel, etc).

 A Commentary on the Revelation of John – George Eldon Ladd – This is, by far, my favorite commentary on Revelation.
-In fact, Ladd is one of my fav’s when it comes to anything about theology.

 Daniel – New American Commentary 18 – Stephen Miller

 The Book of Revelation – Robert H. Mounce – This 1977 commentary is still a classic.
 I like this because: (1).
 It’s an academic commentary yet is accessible to normal folks.
 (2).
 He has a cautious premillennial hermeneutic – which is increasingly rare now adays; and (3).
 He has a solid understanding of the apocalyptic genre.
+(It’s a part of the NICOT/NICNT commentaries which are, by far, my favorite overall commentary set).

 For additional commentaries, try out “Revelation” by Grant R. Osborne.
 He also gives a tolerant survey of various views.